Galante (pedigree)

-Galante was a Jewish family which flourished at the beginning of the 16th century in Rome, and the head of which, Mordecai, was a Spanish exile of the Angel family.
+Galante is the surname of a Jewish family which flourished at the beginning of the 16th century in Rome, and the head of which, Mordecai, was a Spanish exile of the Angel family.
 His courteous manners won for him from the Roman nobles the surname "Galantuomo" (gentleman), a name which the family retained.
 About this time the family settled in the Land of Israel, where it produced authors and other celebrities, among them the following: